This is where we will keep you posted with club related events and information New posts will be marked New for a week or two.

 All games will be held on Real Bridge

-Face to face bridge - this will not happen until ALL restrictions are lifted and we can play without having to socially distance or clean equipment.
-For this purpose we have provisionally booked the Civil Service Club on Wednesday evenings but will not be playing F2F bridge on Tuesdays or Thursdays.
+Face to face bridge - The Civil Service Club has been provisionally booked for Wednesday evenings but we will not be playing F2F bridge on Tuesdays or Thursdays.
 We anticipate continuing with Real Bridge for online games even after we can start again at the Civil Service Club and will notify members of days at the appropriate time.

-New - We have had instances of slow play due to disconnection and slow equipment problems.
+Slow play - we have had instances of slow play due to disconnection and slow equipment problems.
 Players should be aware that they are responsible for maintaining their own connection and in future such slow play will have a board stopped or removed with an adjusted score of 60/40 awarded to the opposition.
 This is in line with EBU guidance and Directors will follow this rule in order to be fair to all players and keep the game moving at a reasonable speed.

 Directors can now obtain a Board Report which shows time taken by each player on the board and this will be used to ensure fairness.